castep-docs/workshop/docs/workshop/05_phonon.md

 	mpirun -n 4 castep.mpi  h-BN
 	```

 	which requests a 16-core parallel run.
-Use the `squeue -u $USER` command to monitor the progress of your calculation.
+Use the `qstat` command to monitor the progress of your calculation.
 When it has finished, you can examine the output file `h-BN.castep` and find the frequencies.
 What you see is explained further in the Phonons user guide linked above.
 There is also a machine-readable file `h-BN.phonon` which contains the frequencies and also the eigenvectors which we will analyse.

 2. Analysis of h-BN phonon output.